bitwreckage/DryIoc/docs/DryIoc.Docs/RegisterResolve.md

 ```

 You may call it directly by supplying the `factory` and the `serviceType`,
-the other parameters are optional and maybe set to the default values (or the there is and overload where those parameters are optional).
+the other parameters are optional and maybe set to the default values (or there is an overload where those parameters are optional).

-The factory in DryIoc is th entity holding all the required info and behavior for the service creation.
+The factory in DryIoc is the entity holding all the required info and behavior for the service creation.
 The `Factory` is the abstract class with the following concrete implementations

 - `ReflectionFactory` - creates a service based on the supplied implementation type